Moss sets up all your Ubuntu servers following industry's best practices.

 Moss configures your server so that you can always log into it via SSH or upload content onto it by means of SFTP.
 Moss doesn't deploy the FTP service because of its lack of security, but you may use SFTP instead.

 In order to prevent non-authorized accesses into the server, Moss implements the following additional configurations for SSH:

 - Disables remote access as user root.

-- Disables user/password authentication, forcing public key authentication instead.
+- By default, Moss disables password authentication and forces public key authentication instead.
 In this way Moss secures your server against brute-force attacks based on password dictionaries.

 Moss automatically creates a user on your server.

 - moss: Privileged user that's allowed to run commands as root via sudo.
 The admin of the Moss account is the only one that can log into the server as user moss (unless they share their SSH private key, of course).